RLOpenCatalyst/rg-doc/source/Features.rst

 Audit Trail
 ^^^^^^^^^^^

-We have brought in an  Audit Trail screen for the Administrator to view security-related audits.
-Click on the “ ≣ “ option which is available on the left side header.
-You can see the  following details:
+As an Administrator you can use the **Audit Trail** screen to view security-related audits.
+Click on the “☰” option which is available on the left side header.

 .. image:: images/Audit1.png

-Click on the **Audit Trail** menu item to navigate to the Audit Trail page.
+Click on the **Audit Trail** menu item.
+Through this, you can navigate to the Budget details page.

 .. image:: images/Audit2.png